 How will we use the information about you?

 The personal data collected will be used by us for the following purposes:

 - To send you promotional or marketing information

 Will your personal data be shared with third parties?

 Under no circumstances will we ever sell personal data to anyone.

-In accordance with our Arts Council England funding agreement, we may share personal data with our partners (artists, companies, promoters, venues and funders we actively work with, e.g. a venue where you may attend one of our workshops) unless you ‘opt-out’ of this data sharing.
-We provide an ‘opt-out’ option for members of our mailing list at the point of sign up and in subsequent surveys where you may tell us if you do not give your permission for us to share your data in this way.
+In accordance with our Arts Council England funding agreement, we aggregate anonymized data to report to partners and funders we actively work with, e.g. a venue where you may attend one of our workshops unless you ‘opt-out’ of this data sharing.
+We provide an ‘opt-in’ option for members of our mailing list at the point of sign up and in subsequent surveys where you may tell us if you do not give your permission for us to share your data in this way.

 We do not give you the option of using a secure transmission method to send us your personal data.
 We have implemented security policies, rules and technical measures to protect the personal data that we have under our control from: